Garfield man sentenced to 25 years in prison for rape

 BENTONVILLE -- A Garfield man was sentenced Monday to 25 years in prison after admitting to sexually abusing two boys.

-Richard Dale Goad II, 37, pleaded guilty Monday to two counts of rape, permitting abuse of minor and possession of controlled substance with purpose to deliver.
+Richard Dale Goad II, 37, pleaded guilty Monday to two counts of rape, permitting the abuse of a minor and possession of a controlled substance with purpose to deliver.
 The plea was under an agreement Stevan Vowell and Kevin Church, Goad's attorneys, reached with Sarah Phillips, deputy prosecutor.

-A detective with the Benton County Sheriff's Office started investigating in July 2020 after receiving a report concerning Goad raping a 6-year-old and a 5-year-old boy, according to a probable cause affidavit.
+A Benton County Sheriff's Office detective started investigating in July 2020 after receiving a report concerning Goad raping two boys, ages 5 and 6, according to a probable cause affidavit.
 The older boy had disclosed the abuse, according to the affidavit.

 The older boy was interviewed at the Children's Advocacy Center of Benton County where he provided details of being abused by Goad, according to the affidavit.